 Discussion

-Screening for diabetes remains a controversial issue (3, 16) but the consensus is that there is value in screening the adult population for diabetes although clear evidence for long term benefit is presently lacking (14).
+The consensus in diabetes screening is that there is value in screening the adult population for diabetes although clear evidence for long term benefit is presently lacking (14).
 Although NICE published guidance on prevention of diabetes, it stopped short of advocating a universal screening programme (5).
 Nevertheless, the recent proposal from NHS England to fund diabetes prevention opens the topic for review once again as it will be important to detect those at risk for targeted preventative strategies (15).

 For the purposes of this study we have used the absolute value of HbA1c recommended by NICE and NHS England as the marker of glucose dysregulation.
 Traditionally, diabetes or pre-diabetes have been defined by glucose measurements based on a substantial body of evidence (1, 16).
 However, there is also considerable support for the use of HbA1c as a predictor of both microvascular and macrovascular disease (17-19).
 Measurement of HbA1c has practical advantages over the use of glucose measurements.
 It need not be taken on a fasting sample, is stable during transport to the laboratory and measurement is now subject to a recognised standard.
 For that reason, we have opted to use HbA1c for screening in this report.
 At a cut point of 42mmol/mol (6.0%), the relative risk of vascular disease is approximately 1.5 and retinopathy becomes apparent.
 The Epic Norfolk trial demonstrates that 36% of cases of incident diabetes are detected in the 6% of the population with an HbA1c in the range 42-47mmol/mol (6.0-6.5%) over a 3 year period (3).
 It is also important to note that the screening uptake is likely to be significant higher with the use of HbA1c rather than alternative testing such as oral glucose tolerance test (7).